Updated August 10, 2023

-Looking to expand your expertise in Python or just learn more about the awesome potential of the programming language?
-One of the best-recommended reads for you would be ‘Violent Python‘.
+Looking to expand your expertise in Python or just learn more about the programming language’s awesome potential?
+One of the best-recommended reads for you would be ‘Violent Python’.
 As its tagline suggests, violent python a cookbook for hackers, penetration testers, forensic analysts and security engineers.

 Violent Python Book

 The book has been primarily authored by TJ O’Connor, with Mark Baggett as Technical Editor and Rob Frost authoring one chapter on Web Reconnaissance.
 Here is a look at the background that each contributor/author brings:

 - TJ O’Connor

 A former paratrooper in the US Army and information security expert for the Department of Defense.
 He taught undergraduate courses on exploitation, forensics and information assurance while an assistant professor at the US Military Academy.
 He also co-coached the winning team twice at the annual Cyber Defense Exercise of the National Security Agency.
 He graduated with a Master of Science degree in Computer Science from North Carolina State University and a Master of Science degree in Information Security Engineering from the SANS Technical Institute.